 However, specific individual SNPs or mutations may not be of interest to your study if you are looking across multiple species for a consensus in a gene or region controlling a phenotype (Nadeau et al. 2016).
 In this case their goal, and ultimately their results, was to find a gene that had different SNPs across the genus, and was consistently and repeatedly differentiated and associated with the varying phenotypes.
 An illuminating way to investigate this is to also consider differential expression across the locus in different species or regions in the organism.
 Nadeau et. al (2016) did this in two ways, with microarrays and with in-situ hybridization during various stages of butterfly metamorphosis.
 Neither Bosse, nor Barrett et. al considered investigating their SNPs of interest during their effect on development.
 Bosse et. al (2017) did some minimal functional exploration with preliminary gene ontology analysis of genes highlighted in their EigenGWAS peaks, but there were likely some missing GO terms, and it still remains unknown how COL4A5-C effects beak morphology on a physical level.

-All three of these papers found and focused on SNPs in an exon or region of a coding gene.
+All three studies found and focused on SNPs in an exon or region of a coding gene.
 Perhaps more can be elucidated about polygenic traits from investigating regulatory regions of genes as well.
 However, there is a significant barrier to this with the large bias in general biological knowledge about coding regions/exons in comparison to non-coding and regulatory regions of genomes.
-While not an association study, one of the papers for last week’s journal club (Kolaczkowski et al. 2011) considered the genomic region (ie. gene, regulatory, intron etc.) as different and importantly distinct sections of their Fst distributions.
-This type of detailed investigation may be possible in the mouse study, in Figure 4 we can see that there are significantly associated SNPs not in the exons of Agouti, however the authors chose not to focus on those variants.
+While not an association study, one of the papers for last week’s journal club (Kolaczkowski et al. 2011) considered the genomic region (ie. gene, regulatory, intron etc.) as different and importantly distinct sections of their FSTdistributions.
+This type of detailed investigation may be possible in the mouse study, in Figure 4, there are significantly associated SNPs not in exons of Agouti, however the authors chose not to focus on those variants.

-A clear goal in a phenotype-genotype association study is to tie in broader evolutionary processes.
+A goal in a phenotype-genotype association study is to tie in broader evolutionary processes.
 This can be done by measuring selection with field work (Barrett et al. 2019), or by measuring differences in fitness in populations of interest (Bosse et al. 2017).
-Barrett et. al compared the differences in the Serine deletion allele frequency compared to non-deletion alleles before and after the first time point, which was considered a selection event because many of the mice experience predation during the interval.
+Barrett et. al compared the differences in the Serine deletion allele frequency compared to non-deletion alleles before and after predation.
 Bosse et. al measured the number of fledged offspring across the homozygous COL4A5-C allele, ancestral allele, and heterozygous alleles to account for fitness differences.
 The lack of either of the previous two types of methods was obvious in Nadeau paper, even though the results of a singular gene being an effector across such a wide group of insects is remarkable.
-Although traits such crypsis and mimicry can certainly be argued as adaptive, under selection, or concurring different levels of fitness, it was not shown as such in this study.
-While clear that detections of important genes that are highly differentiated between populations or groups can be elucidated with only genomic data, when exploring the reasons why there is differentiation, detection of selection acting on phenotypes is a necessary component of a study.
+Although traits such crypsis and mimicry can certainly be argued as adaptive or under selection, it was not measured directly in this study.
+While finding genes that are differentiated between populations or groups can be elucidated with only genomic data, when exploring the reasons why there is differentiation, detection of selection acting on phenotypes is a necessary component of a study.
+Very good writing Maggie!

 References